jdegand/make-parties-spring-backend/README.md

 - Use ResponseEntity for all routes?
 - Better exception handling / Custom exceptions
-- The validation for event put requests needs improvement - need to check if takesPlaceOn for valid date
+- The validation for event put requests needs improvement - need to check takesPlaceOn is a valid date
 - Testing

 ## Useful Resources